 Do what you promise

 Taking even the smallest step to turn words into action gets you moving in the right direction.
 Jot notes to others describing what you’re embarking on or following through on “as promised.”
 Don’t worry if, at first, others don’t seem to notice.
 Do whatever you’re doing primarily for your own sense of honor and contribution.
 Over time, people accord genuine respect to others based almost wholly on doing what they promise.
-Demonstrate an unwavering resolve to do whatever must be done to accomplish the best long term results, ever when this is very difficult.
+Demonstrate an unwavering resolve to do whatever must be done to accomplish the best long term results, even when this is very difficult.

-Hold yourself responsible for your commitment and efforts, even when you control the outcome
+Hold yourself responsible for your commitment and efforts, even when you control the outcome.

 None of us is guaranteed tomorrow as you wish it to be.
-Today, with all of its complexity and beauty and sadness and possibilities, is all you have.
+Today, with all of its complexity and beauty and sadness and possibilities, it is all you have.

-Calling, Cause and Destiny – we all have one.
+Calling, Cause, and Destiny – we all have one.

-Listen, Think and then Act!
+Listen, Think, and then Act!